 Tuning and modifying

 The receiver needs to be adjusted as per the service manual.
-Once done, there is an additional step specific to digital : Adjusting the IF group delay.
+Once done, there is an additional step specific to digital : Adjusting the IF group delay in the receiver.
 Connect your oscilloscope to pin 4 of U551, U551 is located on the command board.
 Using your HF generator generate a FM signal modulated with a 4kHz square wave at 2.5kHz deviation, or simply use a DStar radio.
 Monitor the signal on your oscilloscope an adjust L51 on the RF board to make sure the signal does not exhibit any ripples on the top and bottom part i.e. the signal must be as flat as possible on the top and bottom.

 There is a low pass filter at the discriminator output, you need to modify it as follow.
 Depending on the MMDVM board you are using you might want to completely remove any filters on the board as cascading filters is not a good practice.